LucreziaT/Video_Analytics_In_Basketball/README.md

 I also tried to use the countours for the detection, but the Success rate was 11%.

 # Background Subtraction
-I tried to add to the the backgroun subtraction to all of this methods, in YOLO i don't know why it doesn0t work, it decrese the performance of the alghortim.
+I tried to add to the the backgroun subtraction to all of this methods, in YOLO, I don't know why, it doesn't work, it decreases the performance  of the alghortim.
 In the other two cases it helps a lot with the performance.